What's this about

 We’ve launched a nationwide campaign to help you enjoy fruit and veg at its seasonal best.
 Eat Seasonably is backed by major supermarkets and small market stall-holders alike, as well as cafes, pubs, restaurants and some of the nation’s favourite charities.
 Top chefs and leading food organisations are also on board.

 What it means for you is better labelling and clearer signposting of when fruits and vegetables are in season, as well as promotions and offers to make them even more tasty.
-Plus there are events all summer to get involved in.
 Join in!

 Eat Seasonably, Eat Sustainably